MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 az storage account list --query "[].{`"SA Name`":name, `"Primary endpoint`":primaryEndpoints.blob}" --output table
 ```

-If you run this syntax in Windows PowerShell or PowerShell 7.x installed on a Window's machine, you will receive error `argument --query: invalid jmespath_type value: '[].{SA'`.
+If you run this syntax in Windows PowerShell or PowerShell 7.x installed on a Window's machine, you receive error `argument --query: invalid jmespath_type value: '[].{SA'`.
 Notice how the error message is breaking on the space between `SA` and `Name`.

 Now add a filter.
-Unlike the Bash script, adding a date filter does not require reworking the entire `--query` string.
+Unlike the Bash script, adding a date filter doesn't require reworking the entire `--query` string.

 ```azurecli
 az storage account list --query "[?creationTime >='2024-02-01'].{`"SA Name`":name, `"Primary endpoint`":primaryEndpoints.blob}" --output table